adammartin/azure-documentdb-rubysdk/README.md

 # Azure DocumentDB Ruby SDK

 Lacking an official ruby SDK I'm going to start building one from my use case perspective.
 Please help contribute and grow this project.
-This project is in ALPHA state.
+This project is in BETA state.
+I need help with Query.
+Currently there appears to be a lack of documentation of exactly how to compose the master token/key to authorize the query.
+Any assistance would be greatly appreciated.

 # Usage